 - Upload jobs to print now, select where to print later.

-- 79 black-and-white PawPrint stations across Morningside campus, plus 13 at the School of Social Work and 15 at Barnard College.
+- Black-and-white and color PawPrint stations across Morningside campus, as well as stations at School of Social Work and at Barnard College.

-- A full list of PawPrint printer station locations is available.
+- A full list of PawPrint printer station types and locations is available.

-- Send print jobs from any Computer Lab workstation, ColumbiaNet Kiosk, or personal computer (on or off-campus), or iOS or Android mobile device.
+- Send print jobs from any Computer Lab workstation, ColumbiaNet Kiosk, personal computer (on or off-campus), or iOS or Android mobile device.